 Element's highly qualified materials experts provide the Steiner Tunnel test in accordance with the most frequently specified standard test methods for surface burning characteristics of building products in North America and the Middle East.
 The most common tests are ASTM E84, UL 723, CAN/ULC-S102, and CAN/ULC-S102.2.

 ASTM E 84 is procedurally similar to UL 723, and the two tests are often cited together as equivalent by many building codes and authorities.
 Materials are ceiling-mounted in the horizontal tunnel.
 CAN/ULC-S102 is the Canadian version of Steiner Tunnel testing and is closest in similarity to ASTM E 84 and UL 723, also utilizing the ceiling-mounting method.
-CAN/ULC-S102.2 is a floor-mounted version of the Steiner Tunnel test.
+CAN/ULC-S102.2 is a floor-mounted version.

-Steiner Tunnel testing can be utilized in the product development stage, as part of on-going quality assurance programs, or for compliance with building codes and jurisdictional requirements.
+The testing can be utilized in the product development stage as part of on-going quality assurance programs or for compliance with building codes and jurisdictional requirements.

 Ceiling-mounted Steiner Tunnel test: ASTM E84, UL 723, AND CAN/ULC-S102

-During the ten-minute tests, materials are tested for flame spread when exposed to direct flame impingement from a large gas burner.
+During the ten-minute tests, materials are tested for flame spread when exposed to a large gas burner's direct flame impingement.
 Air and combustion products are moved through the tunnel by a ventilation system at a controlled velocity.
-The progress of the flame front across the test material is measured by visual observation through windows built into the tunnel, while the smoke developed from the test assembly is measured downstream from the apparatus, as a calculated product of photocell obscuration.
+The flame front's progress across the test material is measured by visual observation through windows built into the tunnel, while the smoke developed from the test assembly is measured downstream from the apparatus as a calculated product of photocell obscuration.

 Floor-mounted Steiner Tunnel test: CAN/ULC-S102.2

-For materials that are typically installed facing upward (i.e., flooring), or for materials that melt and drip in a ceiling-mounted scenario, Canadian authorities require CAN/ULC-S102.2 testing instead of CAN/ULC-S102.
-The Steiner Tunnel testing apparatus is configured in the same manner as CAN/ULC-S102 testing with the notable exceptions of the specimen being mounted on the floor of the apparatus, and the test burner being re-positioned to point downward at the specimen.
+For materials that are typically installed facing upward (i.e., flooring) or materials that melt and drip in a ceiling-mounted scenario, Canadian authorities require CAN/ULC-S102.2 testing instead of CAN/ULC-S102.
+The apparatus is configured in the same manner as CAN/ULC-S102 testing.
+The notable exceptions of the specimen being mounted on the apparatus's floor and the test burner being re-positioned to point downward at the specimen.
 Similar values to the ceiling tests are recorded and are reported.

 Experts in building materials testing